 FERTILITY – A HOT TOPIC IN THE NEWS

 Over the past few months, fertility has literally been front page news.
-Alex Jones, presenter of the One Show, in particular led the way in talking publicly about the need for women to be more aware of and educated about their fertility and presented a BBC One documentary on the topic.
+Alex Jones, presenter of the One Show, in particular, led the way in talking publicly about the need for women to be more aware of and educated about their fertility and presented a BBC One documentary on the topic.
 Although Alex revealed fears that she would not be able to conceive, joyfully, she announced in September that she was expecting her first child.

-National media attention has also fallen on a number of interviews revealing the pain of miscarriage from high profile and well respected women; Nicola Sturgeon, Scotland’s First Minister and BBC Coast presenter, Tessa Dunlop.
+National media attention has also fallen on a number of interviews revealing the pain of miscarriage from high profile and well-respected women; Nicola Sturgeon, Scotland’s First Minister and BBC Coast presenter, Tessa Dunlop.
 The very fact that these personal insights are so different reflects the reality of fertility for so many women in the UK.

 It is also now commonplace to see fertility topics and treatments appear as features in the national news.
-As a result, there has been widespread discussion in the media around topics such as fertility costs and so-called add-ons, as well as regular reporting of published scientific research on the benefits of new, ground-breaking fertility treatments.
+As a result, there has been a widespread discussion in the media around topics such as fertility costs and so-called add-ons, as well as regular reporting of published scientific research on the benefits of new, ground-breaking fertility treatments.

 While it is good to have up-to-date information on fertility reported in the news, it can also be confusing or worrying – especially for people who are considering seeking advice, or are actually undergoing fertility treatment.
 Sometimes, media reports raise more questions than answers!

 At The Fertility Show, we understand that people want to better understand the latest fertility news and to be able to put these issues into the context of their own situation.
 Our seminar programme and Q&A Stage help to tackle fertility issues “head on” via the diverse range of topics covered, with experts invited to speak honestly and independently on these issues.
 Then, people can make their own informed judgement on what’s right for them and where to seek further advice and support.